harriskwong1208/harriskwong1208/README.md

-<h1>Hi, I'm Harris Kwong.
-I am a computer science student at Temple University.
-This profile consists of school and side projects.
+<h2> I am Harris Kwong, a Computer Science student enrolled at Temple University.
+Within this profile, you will find a compilation of my
+academic pursuits and noteworthy side projects.

 <h2>👨‍💻 Projects Experiences:</h2>